kevinrwx/apue/README.md

 # apue
-It includes some sample codes of AUPE
+It includes some sample codes of APUE